Enercon E-126: Sweden: Markbygden Wind Farm

 Under construction in northern Sweden, it will contain a mix of Enercon E-126 7.58 MW wind turbines and Enercon E-101 3.05 MW wind turbines, the exact number of each type to be determined by further studies.

 The pilot stage wind farm at Dragaliden was completed in 2010, generating 24 MW with 12 turbines.

 Netherlands: Windpark Noordoostpolder

-The Netherlands government has given its final approval on 6 January 2011 for the 'Windpark Noordoostpolder, part of which consists of 38 Enercon E-126 7.58 MW wind turbines.
-Afterwards, an ultimate case for the highest Court of state by opponents has been closed on 8 February 2012, confirming the government decision.
-It’s now expected preparatory works will start before the summer of 2012.
+The Netherlands government gave its final approval on 6 January 2011 for the 'Windpark Noordoostpolder, part of which would consist of 38 Enercon E-126 7.58 MW wind turbines.
+An ultimate case for the highest Court of state by opponents was closed on 8 February 2012, confirming the government decision.
+In 2011 it was expected preparatory works would start before the summer of 2012.